 The OVP has one of the smallest budgets in the government, just enough to cover operational expenses.
 But Leni Robredo believes in the power of bayanihan.
-Through Angat Buhay, she attracted good Filipinos to work together to lift up the lives of Filipinos.
-For example, during the Pandemic, Angat Buhay brought together thousands of volunteers and donors to provide aid to health workers and victims of Covid-19.
+Through Angat Buhay, she attracted good Filipinos to work together to lift the lives of Filipinos.
+For example, during the Pandemic, Angat Buhay brought thousands of volunteers and donors to aid health workers and victims of Covid-19.

 When people need help, Filipinos come to the rescue.
-In this article, Rappler listed those instances when ordinary Filipinos continue helping others even in the times of the Pandemic.
+In this article, Rappler listed those instances when ordinary Filipinos continued helping others even during the Pandemic.

 Some days after the Taal Volcano erupted, there was heavy traffic flow going to Batangas and Cavite.
 They are ordinary Filipinos who brought food, clothes, and other essentials to help fellow Filipinos.